Medical-Software-Foundation/canvas/protocols/hcc-ckd-suspect/README.md

 ## Target Population
-Patients who show signs of chronic kidney disease (CKD) without a formally diagnosed.
+Patients who present with signs of chronic kidney disease (CKD) without a formally diagnosed.
 Individuals with two or more elevated creatinine-based estimated glomerular filtration rate (eGFR) values below 60 ml/min in the last two years and no active CKD-related condition.
 ## Recommendations
 Clinicians consider updating the patient's `Conditions List` to include CKD-related diagnoses when appropriate.
 If tha patient fitting the criteria of two or more eGFR values < 60 ml/min and no active CKD diagnosis, it will flag the patient as "Due" for a review.
 ## Importance